majoros/loststone/README.md

 ## System Requirements

-   * Any OS released in the past decade.
-     Ok, to be a bit more specific an OS that supports USB HID
+Any OS released in the past decade.
+Ok, to be a bit more specific an OS that supports USB HID.

+The following operating systems have been tested.

+    * Arch Linux
+    * Ubuntu
+    * Windows 7
+    * Windows XP

 ## Support

-If anyone else actually decides to make one of these and you come accross any issues use the ([github issue tracker](https://github.com/Majoros/loststone/issues)).
+If anyone else actually decides to make one of these and you come across any issues use the ([github issue tracker](https://github.com/Majoros/loststone/issues)).

 ## Design